jefersonbc/DriveInsomnia/README.md

 About
 =====

-Some drives do not respect the settings in the Energy Saver Preference Pane on Mac Os X.
+Some drives do not respect the power saving settings in Mac OS X.
 Drive Insomnia is an App that makes the connected units never sleep. ;)